aws-solutions-library-samples/guidance-for-connecting-data-products-with-amazon-datazone/README.md

 2. A set of automated workflows that will trigger on certain Amazon DataZone events like:

     1. When a new Amazon DataZone environment is successfully deployed so that default environment capabilities are extended to support this solution's complimentary toolkit, described above.
 (Activities 1 and 4)
-    2. When a subscription request to a published data asset is accepted so that actual access is granted automatically to the corresponding consumer environment.
+    2. When a subscription request to a published data asset is accepted so that actual access is granted automatically to the corresponding consumer environments.
 (Activity 6)
-    3. When a subscription to a published data asset is revoked / canceled so that actual access is revoked automatically from the corresponding environment.
+    3. When a subscription to a published data asset is revoked / canceled so that actual access is revoked automatically from the corresponding environments.
     4. When an existing Amazon DataZone environment deletion starts, so that non-default Amazon DataZone capabilities are removed from environment.

 Note that activities 3 and 5 don't need any complementary task to be executed (automatically nor manually).